dheerajreddy3108/Duplicate-Image-Detector/README.md

 ### Function to calculate minimum contour areas ###

-Then a function to calculate the contour areas for all the contours in the image that have an area of more than 10.
+To calculate contours I have applied AdaptiveThreshold method first to the image.
+Adaptive Threshold considers a small region of neighbouring picels to compute threshold value for the local region of an image.
+This helps us to avoid the issue of manually setting up the range of values for thresholding.
-I applied AdaptiveThreshold method before extracting contours from the image.
+A loop is taken to calculate areas for all the contours in the image that have an area of more than 10.

 ![Capture4](https://user-images.githubusercontent.com/55786239/139813328-1b714b1a-a442-445c-a340-b6a137684a27.PNG)